 It is envisaged that many of the Project participants will also be participating in existing agrienvironmental schemes.
-To avoid the risk of double payments, when the participants are in GLAS, there is a reduction of the Corncrake/Traonach LIFE RBPS payment by 50% for the following GLAS measures:
+To avoid the risk of double payments, when the participants are in ACRES or another scheme, there will a reduction of the Corncrake/Traonach LIFE RBPS payment to ensure that only clear additionally is paid for.